**** THIS POST WAS WRITTEN IN 2016 AND MENTIONS A PRODUCT THAT IS NOT AVAILABLE ANYMORE ****

 As humans are visual beings and process videos 60 thousand times faster than text, it is clear that video testimonials make for compelling tools to engage and convert your consumers.

 During the purchase process, a consumer will look for immediate answers about products or services in order to categorize your business as a possible solution provider.
 Gaining the trust of consumers is paramount in order to convert, and video testimonials help to obtain that trust.
+You can use our collections of business videos.

 According to Search Engine Watch, video helps persuade 73% of people to buy a product or service, and the combination of visuals and audio stimulate the consumers’ senses, encouraging message absorption.